St Julian's, Norwich: Font

 The octagonal baptismal font is a replacement for the original one, which was lost when the church was bombed.
-The current font was moved from the now redundant All Saints' Church, Norwich in 1977.
+The current font was moved from the now redundant All Saints' Church in 1977.
 It has eight standing figures representing the Apostles, Saint Michael the Archangel, Saint George, and two other saints.
 (Note: All Saints Church was united with St Julian's from 1760 to 1929.)

 Organ

 The church has an organ dating to 1860 by Henry Jones of London, which was installed there in 1966.
 Originally built for a house in the Essex village of Abbess Roding, it was found in a warehouse in Chelmsford, where it was rebuilt.
 A specification of the organ can be found on the National Pipe Organ Register.

 Churchyard

 In 1906, some stonework, thought to be from the destroyed anchorite's cell, was recovered from the churchyard.

 During 2014 and 2015, archaeological work undertaken immediately to the east of the churchyard revealed medieval features, including graves.
 The work done showed that St Julian's churchyard originally extended eastwards up to King Street.
 The lost part of the churchyard was developed by the 17th century, but it is not known exactly when this occurred.